What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

 How Long Condensing Furnaces Last

-The life span of a condensing furnace will depend on the brand, model and other factors.
-In most cases, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may struggle with performance and ultimately fail earlier than anticipated.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+In most cases, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If you put off scheduled maintenance, the equipment may not last as long.

 A variable-speed furnace doesn’t operate all the time.
-In fact, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it takes to keep that temperature.
+Rather, it runs at different speeds according to the temperature in your Beckley home as well as the amount of energy it needs to sustain that temperature.

-When too much energy is necessary to maintain your preferred temperature level, the furnace will switch to a higher speed to handle the demand.
-This allows for more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is required to maintain your desired temperature level, the furnace will switch to a higher speed to handle the demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces